Shubham-Anand-Coder/Code-Foxie-Challenge/README.md

 	c.
 Any other notes you feel relevant for the evaluation of your solution

-## My Assumptions:
+## My Assumptions for console based solution:

-1. the no. of containers present in the truck is equal to the no. of vareities of beers given.
+1. The no. of containers present in the truck is equal to the no. of vareities of beers given.
-2. duration of journey will be given
+2. Duration of journey will be given
-3. the temperature reading of each container will be provided at each second of the journey.
+3. The temperature reading of each container will be provided at each second of the journey.
 4. Inputs:

 	n -> no. of varieties of beers